vuejs/v2.vuejs.org/src/v2/cookbook/serverless-blog.md

 This API request fetches your blog posts.
 Your account comes with one example post which you'll see in the response.

 ## Display posts
 To display posts we create a `/blog` route (using vue-router) in our app and fetch blog posts from the Butter API, as well as a `/blog/:slug` route to handle individual posts.
-See our [API reference](https://buttercms.com/docs/api/?javascript#blog-posts) for additional options such as filtering by category or author.
-The response also includes some metadata we'll use for pagination.

-See our API reference for additional options such as filtering by category or author.
+See the ButterCMS [API reference](https://buttercms.com/docs/api/?javascript#blog-posts) for additional options such as filtering by category or author.
 The response also includes some metadata we'll use for pagination.

 `router/index.js:`